hydramod/autoR5-project-4/README_Tests.md

 - This set of tests ensures that the URL routing in the application correctly maps to the associated view functions.
 - Each test, such as `test_index_url`, `test_car_detail_url`, and others, uses the `reverse` function to generate URLs and the `resolve` function to check which view function is associated with the URL.
 It then verifies that the resolved function matches the expected view function from the `views` module.
 This ensures that the application's URLs are correctly configured.

+## Selenium

-In these tests, you are using Selenium to perform end-to-end testing of the user interface and interactions.
+In these tests, Selenium is used to perform end-to-end testing of the user interface and interactions.
 Here's a description of each of the Selenium tests:

 ### `JarallaxTest` - Testing Jarallax Initialization